penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-stableperiods.md

 The session's distribution is equals in each period.

-> Only one property can be applied (Schema tag 'One Of' is not specified because POJO automatic generation incompatibility).
+> Only one property can be applied .
 >

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |